This article is about the Asus Chromebook C302CA, still one of the best Chromebooks available in stores these days.

 Some of you might not appreciate the 16:9 screen’s aspect ratio, given how there are a few other Chromebooks with 3:2 screens.
 Coming from Windows devices, I’m alright with 16:9 and I believe it’s a good option for everyday use and movies.
 You should be aware that some of the third-party apps in the store might not look perfect though, especially in Portrait Tablet mode, but then again, not all of them are optimized for 3:2 screens either.

 There are also the bezels around the screen that might steer you away.
 I agree they’re a bit hefty for this day and age, but I could live with them just fine, so it’s up to you if that’s an issue or not.
 They’re about the same size on the Acer Chromebook R13, but narrower on the Samsung 2-in-1 Chromebook Plus.

-Touch on the other hand is responsive and works very well.
+The touch screen, on the other hand, is responsive and works very well.
 Whether it’s a must on a Chromebook or not, well, that’s again up to you.
 There’s no digitizer or Active pen support though, so while you can use a basic stylus to draw on the screen, the experience is very limited, as there’s no pressure support and no proper palm-rejection either.
 If this aspect matters to you, the Samsung Chromebook is a much better option.